Ilia II of Georgia: Relations with other churches

+In April 2008, he expressed regret at the low state of relations between Russia and Georgia.
 During the August 2008 Russo-Georgian War, Ilia II appealed to the Russian political leadership and the church, expressing concerns that "the Orthodox Russians were bombing Orthodox Georgians".
-He also made a pastoral visit, bringing food and aid, to the Russian-occupied central Georgian city of Gori and the surrounding villages which were at the verge of humanitarian catastrophe.
 He also helped retrieve the bodies of deceased Georgian soldiers and civilians.
-Ilia II also blessed the September 1, 2008 "Stop Russia" demonstrations, in which tens of thousands organized human chains across Georgia.
+Ilia II also blessed the 1 September 2008 "Stop Russia" demonstrations, in which tens of thousands organized human chains across Georgia.